plopjs/plopjs.com/content/documentation.md

 If you boil plop down to its core, it is basically glue code between  [inquirer](https://github.com/SBoudrias/Inquirer.js/) prompts and [handlebar](https://github.com/wycats/handlebars.js/) templates.

+> This documentation is a work in progress.
+If you have great ideas, I'd love to hear them.

 ## Installation
 ### 1. Add plop to your project
 ```